Why The Next US Presidential Election Means More Than You Think

 “I don’t even call it climate change.
 It’s a climate crisis [that] represents an existential threat to us as a species.
 The fact that we have a president of the United States who has embraced science fiction over… [fact] will be to our collective peril.”

 – Kamala Harris

 If we don’t have clean water, breathable air, and healthy soil to grow our food, we’re screwed.
 Literally.
-And how much money you have, which party you associate with, and whether you have access to universal healthcare won’t matter.
+And the color of your skin, how much money you have, which party you associate with, and whether you have access to universal healthcare won’t matter.
 What matters is your survival.
 And who we choose as the next president will play a huge part in determining that.
 Bush walked into 9/11.
 Obama was handed the great recession.
 And the next president will have no choice but to tackle climate change.

 You see, climate change isn’t just about rising sea levels and hotter weather.
 It’s about extreme weather, like the unprecedented forest fires in California, and the increasingly worse storms like Hurricane Harvey that devastated Houston.
 It’s about weather conditions being so unpredictable that farmers can’t grow their crops.
 This not only affects hard-working farmers’ ability to support their families, but it also affects what food you have access to.
 It’s all connected.

 Some people say that climate change is too abstract of an idea to really grasp.
 But when you start to see the tangible ways it will affect you, reality starts to set in.
 And here are just a few ways it’ll do that: